AdamBoley/Project-Beergate/README.md

 Rejected:
-- add update and delete buttons to user_reviews so that a user does not have to access each record individually - not possible, since the entire search result card is itself an anchor element, it cannot have other anchor elements as children
+- add update and delete buttons to user_reviews so that a user does not have to access each record individually - rejected as not possible, since the entire search result card is itself an anchor element, it cannot have other anchor elements as children

 - In UserReviewForm, apply bootstrap to RadioSelect widget with name, class, etc - rejected as unnecessary, since the extant radio buttons are clear enough

-Modify sorting to use a checkbox group like GW - https://stackoverflow.com/questions/31145498/how-to-submit-checklist-in-django-with-get - too complex, and too far along in development to implement a major feature like this
+- Modify sorting to use a checkbox group like [Games Workshop](https://www.games-workshop.com/en-GB/Warhammer-40-000) - rejected as too complex, and too far along in development to implement a major feature like this

-- Allow the superuser (user ID = 1) to update and delete all posts as well as users, so that the admin does not have to use the admin panel
+- Allow the superuser (user ID = 1) to update and delete all posts as well as users, so that the admin does not have to use the admin panel - rejected as this could compromise security:
-    - related, allow the superuser to quickly access the admin panel from the front-end
-    - update method auto-disapproves, so admin panel access would be required anyway
-    - This renders the justification moot
-    - However, could use an AdminUpdateReview view that does not use the methods, and hence does not auto-disapprove the review
-    - on the other hand, this could be a security issue - if there is a partial security breach, where the superuser's admin credentials are compromised, then the dummy admin page still offers some protection.
+    - This could be a security issue - if there is a partial security breach, where the superuser's admin credentials are compromised, then the dummy admin page still offers some protection.
 The attacker may have the admin credentials, but cannot put them to use beyong deleting or updating the admin's reviews
     - if this feature is implemented, then an attacker can essentially have access to the admin panel from the front-end
     - also, if more superusers are added, then this feature may fail or would need to be recoded
     - My Mentor's thoughts are:
         - This is separation of concerns issue
         - superuser update/delete works fine in the admin panel
         - The security concern is valid, since I have a 2-layered defence
         - It is also a violation of DRY, since Django ships with a admin panel

+- Use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically - rejected as too difficult
+    - adding an upvote automatically is difficult, since the add_review function does not allow an upvote to be assigned during the upload/save process

 In progress: